Continue your studies on the first string with a new piece, Frettin’.

 Frettin’ Melody

 The melody of Frettin' has a wider range of durations than Walkin'.
-Feel the beat and count aloud to measure durations as you play.
-Give the whole notes at the end of each phrase the four beats they deserve.
+Count the beat aloud to measure note durations as you play.
+Don't neglect to give the whole notes at the end of each phrase the full four beats.

 Listen to the Track

-Watch the video and become familiar with the sound and feel of the melody.
+Watch the video to become familiar with the melody.

 Play the Melody Now!